See Darwin in a new light with our walking audio tour app for Tropical Light.

 This free, world-first, city-wide exhibition is connected by a 2.5km self-guided path to wander along with illuminated sculptures by world renowned artist Bruce Munro and artworks by local Darwin artists featured along the way.

-Featuring 18 recordings or ‘stops’, the app allows listeners to experience the 2.5km arts trail at their own leisure, starting from Civic Park from the Smith Street entrance through the CBD before completing the self-guided tour at the Darwin Waterfront.
+Featuring 18 recordings or ‘stops’, the app allows listeners to experience the 2.5km arts trail at their own leisure, starting from from the Knuckey Street end of Smith Street Mall and heading through the CBD before completing the self-guided tour at the Darwin Waterfront.

 A number of ‘wayfinder’ stickers have also been strategically placed in between the eight illuminated sculptures and Darwin artists’ works to help guide locals and visitors along the exhibition path.